 Most short-term traders exit their futures positions before the expiration day.
 This is to avoid unexpected volatility and the hassle of contract settlement.

-How does expiration day impact liquidity and volume?
+How does expiration day impact asset liquidity and volume?

-As a trader, you need to understand the impact of futures expiration as it will influence the outcome of your trades and exit strategy.
+As a trader, you must understand the impact of futures expiration as it will influence the outcome of your trades and exit strategy.

-Specifically, you must know how liquidity and volume affects your trading operations in this period.
+Specifically, you must know how liquidity and volume affect your trading operations in this period.

 Liquidity impacts your ability to buy or sell an asset at a fair price.
 Liquidity is crucial in the futures market because the lack of it may result in slippages, which affects overall transaction costs.
 As such, traders tend to gravitate towards contracts or markets with high liquidity to trade as efficiently as possible.